GlistEngine/GlistEngine/README.md

 ## Licence

-This project is under heavy development and has a Apache Licence 2.0.
+This project is under heavy development and has a Apache License 2.0.

 ## Version